fbpixelFaecal Occult Blood Test: What to Expect | Thomson Medical

 A faecal occult blood test is used as a screening tool for colorectal cancer.
 While it can detect hidden blood that may be caused by cancer, it cannot diagnose cancer directly.
 A positive result requires further testing to confirm the diagnosis.

-Can occult blood be cured?
+Can faecal occult blood be cured?

 Are there alternatives to the faecal occult blood test for colorectal cancer screening?

 The information provided is intended for general guidance only and should not be considered medical advice.
-For personalised recommendations and tailored advice, please consult a specialist at Thomson Medical.
-Request an appointment with Thomson Medical today.
+For personalised recommendations and tailored advice based on your unique situations, please consult a specialist at Thomson Medical.
+Schedule an appointment with Thomson Medical today.

 For more information, contact us: